-This orange and pineapple glazed ham will become an instant family favorite holiday meal!
+This brown sugar pineapple glazed ham will become an instant family favorite holiday meal!

 Whether you plan to make this for Easter, Thanksgiving, Christmas dinner, or another special family meal, it is sure to impress everyone!

 A dry spice rub mixture including brown sugar, cinnamon, allspice, and pineapple is rubbed all over a spiral ham.

 Then, the most delectable pineapple ham glaze made from brown sugar, orange and pineapple juices, and bourbon is boiled together and then poured over the ham.

 The glaze has such great depth of flavor thanks to the citrus notes and the bourbon.
 It caramelizes beautifully under a very quick broiler stint.

 Apart from having wonderful flavor, this is a truly moist and tender ham that you will feel proud serving.